To access: AppDynamics Home > Servers > Service Availability (left navigation menu)

 - The monitor collects evaluated responses until the response buffer is full.
 Then it evaluates the service as:

-- NORMAL - Successful responses is greater than or equal to the success threshold.
+- NORMAL - Successful responses are greater than or equal to the success threshold.

 - CRITICAL - Failed responses is greater than or equal to the failure threshold.